keithasaurus/koda-validate/README.md

 assert range_validator_2(-0.01) == Invalid('expected a value in the range of 0.5 and 1.0')
 ```
-Note that we pre-process _before_ the predicates are run.
-This is the general approach Koda Validate takes on built-in
+Note that we pre-process _after_ type checking but _before_ the predicates are run.
+This is the general approach
-validators.
-More specifically, the built in validators consider there to be a pipeline of actions taken within a `Validator`:
+Koda Validate takes on built-in validators.
+More specifically, the built-in validators consider there to be a pipeline of
-`type-check/coerce -> preprocess -> validate predicates`, where it can fail validation at either the first or last stage.
+actions taken within a `Validator`: `type-check/coerce -> preprocess -> validate predicates`, where it can fail
+validation at either the first or last stage.

 Note that what we've written are a number of classes that simply conform to some type constraints.
 It's worth remembering that
 there's nothing enforcing the particular arrangement of logic we have in our `SimpleFloatValidator`.
 If you want to have a
 post-processing step, you can.
 If you want to validate an iso8601 string is a datetime, and then convert that to an unix
 epoch timestamp, and provide pre-processing, post-processing and predicates for all those steps, you can.
 It's important
-to remember that our `Validator`, `Predicate` (and `PredicateAsync` -- see [Async Validation](#async-validation)), and `Processor`
+to remember that our `Validator`, `Predicate` (and `PredicateAsync` -- see [Async Validation](#async-validation)), and
-objects are little more than functions with accessible metadata.
+`Processor` objects are little more than functions with accessible metadata.
 You can do whatever you want with them.

 ## Validation Errors

 In Koda Validate errors are returned as data as part of normal control flow. `Invalid` instances from built-in `Validator`s
 contain are JSON/YAML serializable values.
-(However, should you build your own custom
+(Should you build your own custom validators, there is no contract enforcing
-validators, there is no contract enforcing that constraint.)
-Here are a few examples of the kinds of errors you can
-expect to see out of the box.
+that constraint.)
+Here are a few examples of the kinds of errors you can expect to see out of the box.

 ```python
 from dataclasses import dataclass